Same-sex marriage in Arkansas: Restrictions

 In 1997, the Arkansas General Assembly passed a statute banning same-sex marriage and the recognition of same-sex marriages performed out of state.
 The bill was signed into law by Governor Mike Huckabee.

 On November 2, 2004, Arkansas voters approved Amendment 3, a state-initiated constitutional amendment that prohibited the recognition of same-sex marriage, as well as anything "identical or substantially similar to marital status" in the state of Arkansas.
 On June 27, 2013, a day after the U.S. Supreme Court ruling in United States v.
 Windsor, Arkansans for Equality submitted proposed language for a 2014 ballot measure that would repeal the state's constitutional ban on same-sex marriage.
 On July 9, 2013, a different group, the Arkansas Initiative for Marriage Equality (AIME), which was formed in November 2012, submitted to the Arkansas Attorney General proposed language for the Arkansas Marriage Equality Amendment, (Note: The text submitted read:

 Be it enacted by the people of the State of Arkansas:

 Section 1.
 The right to marry shall not be abridged or denied on account of sex or sexual orientation.

 Section 2.
 No member of the clergy or religious organization shall be required to provide accommodations, advantages, facilities or privileges related to the solemnization or celebration of marriage.
 The refusal to do so shall not create any civil claim or cause of action.) a similar ballot measure but instead for the 2016 ballot.
 Attorney General Dustin McDaniel rejected the proposal for the 2014 ballot on July 12 and again on August 12, and the proposal for the 2016 ballot on September 18 and October 7, each time citing problems with the wording.
 On September 19, he accepted the proposal for the 2014 ballot and on November 7, he accepted the one for the 2016 ballot.
-Both initiatives, however, were not put on the ballot.
+Both initiatives, however, were eventually not placed on the ballot.